ShaliniM03/ShaliniMPortfolio/README.md

 - Improved test coverage by 80% and reduced manual effort by 35

 ## Results
+- Improved test coverage by 80%
-- QA cycle time reduced by 30%.
+- Reduced manual effort by 35%, and accelerated release cycles by 30%.

 ---